-Here we provide an AsyncServlet, which receives HttpRequest from clients, creates HttpResponse depending on route path and sends it.
+Here we provide an AsyncServlet, which receives HttpRequests from clients, creates HttpResponses depending on route path and sends it.

 Inside the RoutingServlet two route paths are defined.
-First one matches requests to the root route "/" -
+The first one matches requests to the root route "/" -

 it simply displays a contact list.

-The second one, "/add" - is an HTTP POST method which adds or dismisses new users.
+The second one, "/add" - is an HTTP POST method that adds or declines adding new users.
 We will process this request parsing with the

 Finally, write down the main() method which will launch our application: